MarkusEh/vdr-plugin-tvscraper/README.md

 The example plugin:
 - As proof of concept, an example plugin comes with tvscraper.
-This example plugin provides external EPG information from tvsp.
+It provides external EPG information from tvsp.
 - Note: This example plugin is only a proof of concept and not intended for productive use.
-This example plugin uses only information which is publicly available on the internet.
+It uses only information which is publicly available on the internet.
 Make sure to use it only if this is allowed by the laws and regulations applicable to you.
-- create the example plugin with "make plugins" in the tvscraper source directory
+- Create the example plugin with "make plugins" in the tvscraper source directory
-- install the example plugin with "sudo make install-plugins" in the tvscraper source directory
+- Install the example plugin with "sudo make install-plugins" in the tvscraper source directory
-- restart vdr
+- Restart vdr
 - To disable this feature, remove channelmap.conf from \<PLGCFGDIR\>
 directoy and restart vdr
 - To write another plugin, for another external EPG provider: use the "example" plugin as template